bluesky/bluesky/doc/source/plans.rst

     from bluesky.examples import det1, det2, motor

     def master_plan():
-        "Run a plan several times, changing the step size each time." for num in range(5, 10):
+        "Run a scan several times, changing the step size each time." for num in range(5, 10):
             # With each iteration, take more densely-spaced readings.
             yield from scan([det1, det2], motor, 1, 5, num)

-Execute the sample plan, looping through different samples.
-Change the plan parameters depending on the sample.

 Here we introduce :func:`abs_set`, which sets a motor a position (or a temperature controller to a temperature, etc.).
 See also :func:`rel_set`, which